awslabs/amazon-neptune-tools/neptune-gremlin-client/readme.md

 This repository includes an AWS CloudFormation template that creates a Lambda function which polls the Management API, and which you can configure with a Neptune database cluster ID and a polling interval.
 After it's deployed, this function is named _neptune-endpoint-info_<cluster-id>_.
 In your application code, you can then create a `ClusterEndpointsRefreshAgent` using the `lambdaProxy()` factory method, supplying the type of endpoint information to be retrieved (for example, `All`, `Primary`, `ReadReplicas`, `ClusterEndpoint` or `ReaderEndpoint`), the name of the proxy Lambda function, and the AWS Region in which the proxy Lambda function is located.

-The identity under which you're running your aoplication must be authorized to perform `lambda:Invoke` for your proxy Lambda function.
+The identity under which you're running your application must be authorized to perform `lambda:Invoke` for your proxy Lambda function.

 The following code shows how to create a refresh agent that gets endpoint information from a proxy Lambda function named _neptune-endpoint-info_my-cluster_: